 Learn more about adding items in our Running Sales at the Register article.

-- Tap the disc icon to save the sale.
+- Tap the disk icon to save the sale.

 Items that are assigned printer groups will automatically be sent to the ticket printer.